-The sukuk received investment grade ratings from Fitch Ratings (BBB+) and Moody's Investors Corp (Baa2).
+The sukuk received investment grade ratings from Fitch Ratings (BBB+) and Moody's Investors Corp (Baa2). within its existing conventional branches.
+A soft launching of MBPI's Zamboanga IBU was held on 25 July 2024.

 2.8.3 Debut of the Philippine Sovereign Sukuk